 Loads of indie coffee shops and bars host weekly or monthly open mic nights for music, comedy, and poetry.
 They’re also mostly free, aside from the price of a drink to sip while you’re there.
 Find one near you and check it out.
 Better yet, if you or your boyfriend have been thinking about singing, reading, or cracking jokes on a stage, go together for moral support!
 This can be a super cute date idea if you’re looking for romantic and fun things to do on valentines day.

 This works best with albums that are meant to be heard as a whole, rather than as individual songs (classics like Pink Floyd’s The Wall, Van Morrison’s Astral Weeks, and more recent albums like Radiohead’s OK Computer are good examples), all the better if it’s on vinyl (for style points if nothing else).
-Don’t worry if you’re not a classic rock type: plenty of artist still put out cohesive albums.
-Pick an album and set aside and hour to listen to it end to end.
-Dim the lights, shut everything else out, and let the music move you.
+Don’t worry if you’re not a classic rock type: plenty of artists still put out cohesive albums.
+Pick an album and set aside an hour to listen to it end to end.
+Dim the lights, shut everything else out and let the music move you.

 Shorter attention span but still love music?
 Start a Pandora station and curate it together.
 Settle on a basic theme or mood for the station then let your respective tastes shape it over the course of an afternoon or more.
 Add more “seeds,” dole out the thumbs up and down alike, and you’ll definitely learn a lot about each others’ tastes.